Our approach to human rights in our supply chain

 Independent certification, such as by Rainforest Alliance, is used for high-risk supply chains in lower tiers.
 We use certifications to share meaningful information with customers on provenance and standards and will continue to do so.
 We also put country of origin labelling on a wide variety of our products, including in fresh produce, meat and fish.

 Ethical audits are conducted in accordance with SMETA (SEDEX Members Ethical Trade Audit) guidelines.
 SMETA, a SEDEX initiative, helps consumer brands and their suppliers reduce duplication and ensure better quality auditing by setting out a robust methodology and a common format for the audit report and its corresponding corrective action plan.

-Audits are conducted by specialists who are recognised as competent to audit and interview workers in their own languages.
+Audits are conducted by specialists who, after internal review of auditor experience and competency, are recognised as competent to audit and interview workers in their own languages.
 The size and composition of the audit team and duration of the audit are tailored to the supplier/site, and reflect the gender profile of the workforce and the main languages spoken.

 During the closing meeting all non-compliances are discussed and a Corrective Action Plan Report (CAPR) agreed between the Supplier and the auditor.
 If any critical non-compliances are found, the Audit Company will notify Tesco directly.
 They will also inform Tesco of any issues that the supplier refused to acknowledge or that could not be verified.
 Any attempt to pervert the course of the audit through fraud, coercion, deception or interference is treated as a critical non-compliance and reported to Tesco.